List of Parasyte characters: Humans

 A cannibalistic serial killer who has the ability to distinguish between humans and Parasites, believing himself to be the definition of human nature and able to point out a killer.
-He is brought in by the military to help them in their operation to exterminate the Parasites in East Fukuyama City, but escapes when the military unit is slaughtered by Gotou.
+He is brought in by the military to help them in their operation to exterminate the Parasites in East Fukuyama City, but escapes when the military unit is slaughtered by Goto.
 He returns at the end of the series, taking Satomi hostage to confront Shinichi to see if he has the same world views as he does.

 Uragami is played by Hirofumi Arai in the film.